troldal/OpenXLSX/README.md

 For the above reason, **if you work with other text encodings, you have to convert to/from UTF-8 yourself**.
 There are a number of options (e.g.
 Boost.Nowide or Boost.Text).
-Internally, OpenXLSX uses Boose.Nowide; it has a number of handy features for opening files and converting between std::string and std::wstring etc. I will also suggest that you watch James McNellis' presentation at [CppCon 2014](https://youtu.be/n0GK-9f4dl8), and read [Joel Spolsky's blog](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/).
+Internally, OpenXLSX uses Boost.Nowide; it has a number of handy features for opening files and converting between std::string and std::wstring etc. I will also suggest that you watch James McNellis' presentation at [CppCon 2014](https://youtu.be/n0GK-9f4dl8), and read [Joel Spolsky's blog](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/).